On the Identification of Elliptic Curves That Admit Infinitely Many Twists Satisfying the Birch-Swinnerton-Dyer Conjecture: Verifying the conjecture of Radziwiłł and Soundararajan

 In particular, these conditions imply that $d$ must be positive: if $d$ were negative, the condition on its prime factors would imply $d \equiv 3 \pmod 4$, contradicting the requirement that $d \equiv 1 \pmod 8$.
 Consequently, our family $\mathcal{D}_{\mathrm{BSD}}$ consists entirely of real quadratic twists, in contrast to the generic case which includes both real and imaginary fields.

-As in \cite[Section 8.1]{dkabrowski2016behaviour} we computed $|\Sha(E_d)|$ from the BSD formula (which we know unconditionally for these values of $d$) for rank 0 curves (which we know to be the case from Algorithms 1 and 2 from \Cref{sec : p-BSD}) as follows:
+As in \cite[Section 8.1]{dabrowski2016behaviour} we computed $|\Sha(E_d)|$ from the BSD formula (which we know unconditionally for these values of $d$) for rank 0 curves (which we know to be the case from Algorithms 1 and 2 from \Cref{sec : p-BSD}) as follows: We then computed $Z_d$; the resulting distribution is shown in Figure \ref{fig:biased_distribution}.